pysat/pysat/README.md

   * Supports metadata consistent with the netCDF CF-1.6 standard.
 Each variable has a name, long name, and units.
 Note units are informational only.
 * Simplifies data management
-  * Iterates by day/file using the for loop, manual next/prev methods, or any iterative method.
+  * Iterator support for loading data by day/file/orbit
-  * Iterate through a data set orbit-by-orbit; orbits are calculated on the fly from loaded data and span day/month/year breaks.
+  * Orbits are calculated on the fly from loaded data and span day breaks.
   * Iterate over custom seasons
 * Supports rigorous time-series calculations.
 * Includes helper functions to reduce the barrier in adding new science instruments to pysat